by Brad Lancaster © 2011

 - local community with efforts that begin at home (we do much of this with friends, neighbors, and in workshops open to the public) and spread by example.

-For more on all this, see my books and website and the resources below.
+For more on all the above, see my books and website and the resources below.

 Bicycle and human-powered transport resources: